tokers/lua-resty-requests/README.markdown

 Request header `Authorzation` will be added, and the value is `Basic YWxleDoxMjM0NTY=`.

-* `json`, takes a Lua table, it will be serialized by `cjson`, the serialized data will be sent as the request body, and it takes the priority when both `json` and `body` is specified.
+* `json`, takes a Lua table, it will be serialized by `cjson`, the serialized data will be sent as the request body, and it takes the priority when both `json` and `body` are specified.

 * `cookie`, takes a Lua table, the key-value pairs will be organized according to the `Cookie` header's rule, e.g. `cookie` is: